yinguanchun/SKCDF/README.md

 ## A Semantic Knowledge Complementarity based Decoupling Framework for Semi-supervised Class-imbalanced Medical Image Segmentation (CVPR 2025)
 Official code for "A Semantic Knowledge Complementarity based Decoupling Framework for Semi-supervised Class-imbalanced Medical Image Segmentation".
 (CVPR 2025)
+# Data Preparation
+The format of the preprocessed data is ```.npy``` with a size of 80×160×160.
+We will upload the preprocessed data as soon as possible.

 # Training

 When training on the Synapse dataset, the hyperparameters are as follows: